 Drug and alcohol exposure is a big topic for your adoption journey—one that is very personal to individual families who are in the process of adopting a child.
 It is important to understand the risks and make decisions with research-based knowledge and the guidance of medical professionals.
-A podcast guide on prenatal exposure to note for your research is the following: Infant Adoption Guide.
 When we began our process to adopt a child, we answered a very thorough document of criteria based on “what we would accept” in terms of prenatal exposure.
 There should always be ample honesty from the adoption agency regarding this subject.

 Evaluation of Child’s Health

 Medical evaluation—upon your child’s arrival—is important because you need to assess what medical attention is required, usually within the first weeks.
 It is advisable to cocoon at home within the first few weeks of arrival as the child may have a simple pediatric condition such as a URI (upper respiratory infections), gastroenteritis, or skin infections as mentioned on the World Travelers of America website.
 It might be tempting to invite extended family over to meet your child for the first time or take your kiddo out to various functions, but having that time to quarantine at home is important for your child’s health to eliminate any simple pediatric conditions.